The Lyell Centre

 Coastal Futures

 Coastal regions are under increasing stress from climate driven changes and land-use pressures linked to the high density of human population.
-Scientists at the Lyell Centre believe that future coastal system research must address this complex blend.
+Scientists at the Lyell Centre believe that future coastal system research must address both the complex blend of cumulative pressures that derive from both marine and terrestrial environments and from human developments.

 Future Makers